xp-dojo/consumer-driven-contracts/README.md

 We now need to give the new pact contract to the producer.

 1. First lets just check that the existing version of the pact works OK: run the `AccountServiceContractTest`.
 1. Copy the json pact file from the consumer into the `src/test/resources/pact` directory of the account service.
 If you use `git diff` you can see the changes you have introduced.
 Its worth noting that the addition of one attribute adds both the attribute and the matching rules.
 1. Now run the `AccountServiceContractTest`.
 You can see from the annotations that it starts an instance of the accounts-service and runs the pact against it.

 __A great place for a commit!!__

 ## Part 3: Driving the addition of a new attribute from the data provider using a contract test

 For this part of the session we are going to drive an end to end change into the services.
 We will __drive__ the addition of a description to transactions.
 You can see the current set of transactions if you view the transactions for account number 30001234 [here](http://localhost:8901/accounts/30001234/transactions).

 Now you are experienced with contract testing we would like you to:
 1. Update the ATM contract (see `AtmConsumerWithdrawlPactTest`) so it expects to see the additional description attribute in the `WithdrawlRequest` domain object.
 You should update the domain object too.
 Remember in this instance it's the `POST` body that we are defining.
 Generate the new ATM pact contract.
 > you may wish to hardcode a description rather than reconstructing the ATM machine
 1. Replace the ATM pact contract in the `account-service` and make the pact provider test pass by implementing the additional attribute.
 1. Now lets do the same thing for the Mobile service.
-Use the same URL above to see the additional attrribute in the accounts repository.
+Use the same URL above to see the additional attribute in the accounts repository.

 ## Part 4: Something to take away